 - Telling your spouse EVERYTHING, not just the stuff you believe won’t hurt him

 - Being open with your temptations and having true accountability

 You see, it is not that you have to publicly wear the “I am a cheater” label.
 But you have to know that it is always there.
 You have to be aware of it at all times so that you can guard your heart and mind from further temptations and indiscretions.
-If you finally come to a place where you can say “I am not a cheater” then that is the perfect time for Satan to launch another attack.
+If you finally come to a place where you can say “I am not a cheater” then that is the perfect time for your pride to launch another attack.
 Your pride will make you fall…again.

 Saying that “I don’t want to be a cheater” is NOT powerful.
 Wants are weak.
 As soon as something comes along that you want more then you will give up that want.
 It is natural.
 If you want a taco for dinner and someone offers you a burrito, you may find yourself wanting the burrito more.
 Thus, the want for a taco becomes unimportant and irrelevant in light of the burrito.